PYTHON

 Customer Database Application

 A customer database application might use classes to handle customer records.
-Each customer can be an instance of a Customer class, with Python class methods to update contact information or check purchase history.
+Each customer can have a name, email address, and purchase history (stored as a dict).
+Class methods like add_purchase() can update a customer’s purchase history.

 class Customer: